 All students will uphold our values of support and respect for each other, themselves, and our community.

-Tuition is due on September 1st and January 1st.
+Tuition is due upon registration (January 1st for term 2).
 For each term there is a 3-week grace period, and if the student decides to withdraw from the program, a 50% refund will be given.

 Attendance & Cancellations

 Attendance to classes/ rehearsals is very important for the whole troupe.
 Please let the instructor know if a student will not be in class.

 Notice of class cancellation due to inclement weather will be given (by e-mail) no later than 3 hours in advance of start time.

 is a local actor and educator.
 Emily has a Bachelor of Education from Acadia University with an endorsation in Drama, a NS Teacher Certification, and First Aid certificate.
 She has a Bachelor of Arts from the University of New Brunswick and completed Theatre UNB's Drama Production program.
 She was also a student of Theatre NB's Theatre School.
 Before university Emily lived on a sheep farm in the Highlands of Scotland for many years where she was a nanny to five young children.
 She is now happy to call Nova Scotia home and is very involved in local community theatre, including productions with CentreStage and the Wolfville Theatre Collective.

 Valley Drama School believes all children should have equal access to arts education.
 We are working to provide as many scholarships as possible to be available to low income families.
 If you are in need of financial assistance please complete the application form and (Jr. & Sr. Acting only) send a letter from the student expressing why they wish to be a part of Valley Drama School.
 We look forward to hearing from you!

 The space is available to rent; it is ideal for yoga, music lessons, book readings, rehearsals or meetings!
 Contact firstname.lastname@example.org to book!